Kbentley8/good-readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  npm install inquirer
+  This needs both node.js and inquirer.
+First, open the terminal and type npm init, hit enter, and then type npm install inquirer.
+This should create the json, node modules, and install inquirer.
   ## Usage
-  this app creates readme quickly and efficiently
+  This app creates professional-grade readmes efficiently
   ## License
   This project is license under MIT
   ## Contributing